Hilbert curve

 The Hilbert curve (also known as the Hilbert space-filling curve) is a continuous fractal space-filling curve first described by the German mathematician David Hilbert in 1891, as a variant of the space-filling Peano curves discovered by Giuseppe Peano in 1890.

-Because it is space-filling, its Hausdorff dimension is 2 (precisely, its image is the unit square, whose dimension is 2 in any definition of dimension; its graph is a compact set homeomorphic to the closed unit interval, with Hausdorff dimension 2).
+Because it is space-filling, its Hausdorff dimension is 2 (precisely, its image is the unit square, whose dimension is 2 in any definition of dimension; its graph is a compact set homeomorphic to the closed unit interval, with Hausdorff dimension 1).

 The Hilbert curve is constructed as a limit of piecewise linear curves.
 The length of the $n$th curve is $\textstyle 2^n - {1 \over 2^n}$, i.e., the length grows exponentially with $n$, even though each curve is contained in a square with area $1$.

 Images

 Applications and mapping algorithms

 Both the true Hilbert curve and its discrete approximations are useful because they give a mapping between 1D and 2D space that preserves locality fairly well.
 This means that two data points which are close to each other in one-dimensional space are also close to each other after folding.
-The converse cannot always be true.
+The converse is not always true.